Institute of Medicine. Safety of Silicone Breast Implants. Washington, DC: The National Academies Press. 1999.

 The report was also limited by the serious shortcomings of the research that had been conducted at the time the report was written.
 The flaws in the study designs are substantial, for example:

-- Studies that have too few women with implants to study rare diseases.
-For example, the study by Dr. Sara Strom and her colleagues compared women with rheumatological diseases with women without diseases, and only one woman with implants was in the study.
+- Studies with too few women.
+For example, the study by Dr. Sara Strom and her colleagues compared women with rheumatologic diseases with women without diseases, but only one woman with breast implants was in the study.

-- The women in the studies didn’t have implants long enough to develop a disease.
+- The women didn’t have implants long enough to develop a disease.
 For example, a study by Dr. Mark Schusterman and his colleagues did not include any women who had breast implants for more than 2 years.
-Most autoimmune diseases take much longer than just 2 years to develop and be diagnosed.
+Most autoimmune diseases take much longer than 2 years to develop and be diagnosed.

-- Studies only evaluated a few, classically diagnosed autoimmune diseases, not the kinds of symptoms that are most widely reported by women with implants, such as pain, memory loss, and fatigue.
+- Studies only evaluated a few diagnosed autoimmune diseases, not the kinds of autoimmune symptoms that are most widely reported by women with implants, such as pain, memory loss, and fatigue.

 Most of the studies that were included in the IOM review were funded by implant manufacturers.
 In the years afterwards, there were several well-designed, long-term studies to show that women who have had implants for more than 7 years had an increase in cancer and suicide compared to other plastic surgery patients and an increase in fibromyalgia among women with leaking silicone implants.
 Recently, experts have also concluded that breast implants can cause a type of cancer of the immune system, which adds credibility to the reports of women who say that the autoimmune symptoms they developed after getting breast implants were cured after their implants were removed.
 To draw conclusions about the health risks of breast implants would require well-designed research on women with implants for at least 10 years.